John V, Count of Nassau-Siegen

 John had an obvious special interest in promoting the economy of his county.
 He protected and promoted mining.
 During his reign, the number of iron mines in the Siegerland and in the Dillenburg district increased.
-The county’s economic prospects were therefore positive.
+The county's economic prospects were therefore positive.
 John also promoted the revival of trade by issuing numerous guild certificates.
-He issued ordinances for the craft of steel and blacksmiths as well as for the wool weavers’ guild.
+He issued ordinances for the craft of steel and blacksmiths as well as for the wool weavers' guild.

 As a devout Catholic John founded a Franciscan monastery in Siegen.
 He also built a church in Hadamar, and in Dillenburg.

 John is somewhat overshadowed by his older brother Engelbert II.
 In the relevant reference works about the dynastic history of the House of Orange-Nassau, especially in Dutch book editions, he is sometimes completely missing.
-In the very well founded biographical dictionary Oranje-Nassau by the Dutch historian Reinildis van Ditzhuyzen, for instance, one searches in vain for a mention of this Count of Nassau-Siegen, whereas his brother is praised there as a ‘complete Dutch nobleman’.
+In the very well founded biographical dictionary Oranje-Nassau by the Dutch historian Reinildis van Ditzhuyzen, for instance, one searches in vain for a mention of this Count of Nassau-Siegen, whereas his brother is praised there as a 'complete Dutch nobleman'.

 Biography

-John was born Breda on 9 November 1455 as the second and youngest son of Count John IV of Nassau-Siegen and Lady Mary of Looz-Heinsberg.
+John was born in Breda on 9 November 1455 as the second and youngest son of Count John IV of Nassau-Siegen and Lady Mary of Looz-Heinsberg.

-On 4 May 1472 John IV and his sons Engelbert and John signed an inheritance treaty in which it was decided to divide the possessions after John IV’s death.
+On 4 May 1472 John IV and his sons Engelbert and John signed an inheritance treaty in which it was decided to divide the possessions after John IV's death.
 The eldest son, Engelbert, would get the possessions in the Netherlands, while the youngest son, John, would get the possessions right of the River Rhine (Nassau-Siegen and Diez).